-Based on the representations of P and P's authorized representative, including the preponderance of the test results, we agree that the fuel to be produced in P's Facility using the described process on the coal will result in a significant chemical change in coal, transforming the coal fines into a solid synthetic fuel from coal.
-Because P will own the Facility and operate and maintain the Facility, we conclude that P will be entitled to the section 29 credit for the production of the qualified fuel from the Facility that is sold to an unrelated person.
+This ruling is provided to P and its members consistent with Announcement 2003-70 and the Service's long standing ruling practice.
+Accordingly, based on the expert test results submitted by P and T, we conclude that P and T, with use of the described process and specified chemical reagents, will produce a solid synthetic fuel from coal constituting a "qualified fuel" within the meaning of § 29(c)(1)(C).
+Because P owns the Facility and operates and maintains the Facility through its agent, we conclude that P will be entitled to the § 29 credit for the production of the qualified fuel from the Facility that is sold to an unrelated person.

-Sections 29(f)(1)(B) and (f)(2) provide that section 29 applies with respect to qualified fuels which are produced in a facility placed-in-service after December 31, 1979, and before January 1, 1993, and which are sold before January 1, 2003.
+Sections 29(f)(1)(B) and (f)(2) provide that § 29 applies with respect to qualified fuels which are produced in a facility placed-in-service after December 31, 1979, and before January 1, 1993, and which are sold before January 1, 2003.

-Section 29(g)(1) modifies section 29(f) in the case of a facility producing qualified fuels described in section 29(c)(1)(C).
-Section 29(g)(1)(A) provides that for purposes of section 29(f)(1)(B), a facility shall be treated as placed-in-service before January 1, 1993, if the facility is placed-in-service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
-Section 29(g)(1)(B) provides that if the facility is originally placed-in-service after December 31, 1992, section 29(f)(2) shall be applied by substituting "January 1, 2008" for "January 1, 2003".
+Section 29(g)(1) modifies § 29(f) in the case of a facility producing qualified fuels described in § 29(c)(1)(C).
+Section 29(g)(1)(A) provides that for purposes of § 29(f)(1)(B), a facility shall be treated as placed-in-service before January 1, 1993, if the facility is placed-in-service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
+Section 29(g)(1)(B) provides that if the facility is originally placed-in-service after December 31, 1992, § 29(f)(2) shall be applied by substituting "January 1, 2008" for "January 1, 2003".

 A contract is binding only if it is enforceable under local law against a taxpayer, and does not limit damages to a specified amount, e.g., by use of a liquidated damages provision.
 A contract provision limiting damages to an amount equal to at least five percent of the total contract price, for example, should be treated as not limiting damages.
 The construction contract, executed prior to January 1, 1997, includes such features as a description of the facility to be constructed, a completion date, and a maximum price.
 The contract also provides that damages shall not be less than six percent of the total contract price.
 P provided an opinion of counsel that the contract is binding under applicable law.
-Therefore, the contract is a binding written contract for purposes of section 29(g)(1).
+Therefore, the contract is a binding written contract for purposes of § 29(g)(1).